neurosis69/chia_watch/README.md

     a) Wait until chia farmer is started again by checking for new file chia_farmer.pid and then continue

 # Installation

-Copy chia_watch.sh to the chia farmer host
+Copy chia_watch.sh to the chia farmer host.

 Ensure ~chia/.chia/mainnet/log and ~chia/.chia/mainnet/run directories are readable/writable.

 ## Ubuntu

 Copy chia_watch.service to /etc/systemd/system

+Change path for parameter ExecStart to the location of zchia_watch.sh.

 systemctl daemon-reload